-The country has radically improved business environment, which builds upon bold government reforms and Italian business dynamism.
+The country has radically improved its business environment, which builds upon several bold government reforms and the Italian business dynamism.
 Thanks to the improved competitiveness, Italy has been welcoming more and more investors.

 The Italian production structure is made up of many small and medium-sized enterprises.
 The different realities of excellence are both at the level of a single company and of productive districts.